BlockchainCommons/XID-Quickstart/concepts/xid.md

 ## Check Your Understanding

 1. How is an XID derived from a cryptographic key?
-2. What is the difference between an XID and an XID document?
+2. What is the difference between a XID and a XID document?
-3. What types of information can be included in an XID document?
+3. What types of information can be included in a XID document?
 4. When would you want to use a pseudonymous XID rather than your real identity?

 ## Next Steps